mbarkhau/bumpver/README.md

 $ bumpver update --no-commit --no-tag --set-version="v202202.1085.8+ged2c3aaf"
 ```

-This will modify your source tree, but won't commit or tag aything, so you can build your
+This will modify your source tree, but won't commit or tag
-packages with that version number.
-Then, remember to reset local  changes after (by
+anything, so you can build your packages with that version
+number.
+Then, remember to reset local  changes after (by typing
-typing ``git reset --hard``) as standard bumpver behaviour with such version number
+``git reset --hard``) as standard bumpver behaviour with such
-makes not much sense.
+version number makes not much sense.

+-->

 ### Searching for Patterns with `grep`